-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

 Rotating parts may cause injuries and may catch clothing or hair.
 Loose parts or parts that are unbalanced may be ejected.

 ROTATING PARTS

 - Verify correct mounting and installation of all rotating parts. - Use a cover to help protect against rotating parts.